 Northern Michigan University, located in Marquette, Michigan, is a dynamic four-year, public, comprehensive university that has grown its reputation based on its award-winning leadership programs, cutting-edge technology initiatives and nationally recognized academic programs.

-One of Northern’s most consistent traits is for providing outstanding personal attention to students.
+NMU has a population of about 7,600 undergraduate and graduate students.
+It offers over 170 degree programs, including 25 graduate programs.
 More than 75 percent of NMU's 300-plus full-time faculty members have doctorates or the highest degree in their fields, and a hallmark of the NMU experience is that full-time faculty members teach at all levels - freshmen through graduate courses.
 NMU’s 1,100 employees view helping students succeed as not only a university priority, but a personal goal.

 Northern’s hometown of Marquette is a city of 20,000 residents located along the southern shore of Lake Superior.
 Michigan’s Upper Peninsula region is known for its safe, friendly and natural environment.
 Marquette enjoys four distinct seasons that are celebrated by a wide variety of festivals and activities throughout the year.
 The Marquette community and Northern Michigan University are intricately intertwined, which adds to the vitality of the area and to the opportunities available to NMU students.